Edward Baker Lincoln: Life

 Edward Baker Lincoln was born on March 10, 1846, at the Lincoln Home in Springfield, Illinois.
-Little is known about his life, but a surviving story says that one day during a visit to his grandfather Robert Todd's home in Lexington, Kentucky, Eddie's older brother, Robert found a kitten and brought it to the house.
+Little is known about his life, but a surviving story says that one day during a visit to his grandfather Robert Todd's home in Lexington, Kentucky, Eddie's older brother, Robert, found a kitten and brought it to the house.
 Mary Lincoln wrote to her husband about the incident: "[As] soon as Eddy, spied [the kitten], his tenderness, broke forth, he made them bring it water, fed it with bread himself, with his own dear hands, he was a delighted little creature over it."
 Mary's stepmother, who did not like cats, ordered the cat thrown out, "Ed screaming & protesting loudly against the proceeding, she never appeared to mind his screams, which were long & loud, I assure you."

 Abraham Lincoln also referenced him in an 1848 letter to his wife, also during the aforementioned time period.
-He mimicks the way two-year-old Eddie would say his father had gone to the Capitol: "Dear Eddy thinks father is 'gone tapila.'"
+Lincoln mimicks the way two-year-old Eddie would say his father had gone to the Capitol: "Dear Eddy thinks father is 'gone tapila.'"
 He also writes about searching for plaid stockings that would "fit Eddy's dear little feet," but says ultimately that he had been unsuccessful, and finally closes his letter with, "What did he and Eddy think of the little letters father sent them?
 Dont [sic] let the blessed fellows forget father".

 Death

-Eddie died aged 3 years 11 months.
+Eddie died at the age of 3 years and 11 months on February 1, 1850.
 Census records list "chronic consumption" (tuberculosis) as the cause.
 An alternate theory suggests that Eddie died of a different type of wasting disease, medullary thyroid cancer, part of the MEN2B genetic cancer syndrome that he possibly inherited from his father.
-However, this familial MEN2B theory is principally challenged by the fact that Eddie's father, Abraham Lincoln, was 56 at the time of his death.
+However, this familial MEN2B theory is principally challenged by the fact that Eddie's father, Abraham Lincoln, was 56 when he was murdered.
 The untreated disease usually causes death around 21 years of age.
 Most researchers and historians subscribe to the idea that Eddie's death was caused by tuberculosis and not the MEN2B theory.

 Abraham Lincoln referenced Eddie's death in a letter to his stepbrother John D. Johnston, noting that Eddie was "sick fifty-two days," and "We miss him very much."

 Eddie's funeral was held at the Lincoln home by the pastor of the First Presbyterian Church, and his body was buried at the nearby Hutchinson Cemetery in Springfield, Illinois.
 Both parents were devastated.
 A week after his death, an unsigned poem entitled "Little Eddie" was printed in the Illinois Daily Journal.